Attenuation theory: Bilingual shadowing

 Bilingual students were found to recognize that a message presented to the unattended channel was the same as the one being attended to, even when presented in a different language.
 This was achieved by having participants shadow a message presented in English, while playing the same message in French to the unattended ear.
 Once again, this shows extraction of meaningful information from the speech signal above and beyond physical characteristics alone.

 Electrical shock and unattended words

 Corteen and Dunn (1974) paired electrical shock with target words.
 The electric shocks were presented at very low intensity, so low that the participants did not know when the shock occurred.
 It was found that if these words were later presented in the absence of shock, participants would respond automatically with a galvanic skin response (GSR) even when played in the unattended ear.
-Furthermore, GSR's were found to generalize to synonyms of unattended target words, implying that word processing was taking place at a level deeper than what Broadbent's model would predict.
+Furthermore, GSRs were found to generalize to synonyms of unattended target words, implying that word processing was taking place at a level deeper than what Broadbent's model would predict.